AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/courses.md

 ---
-description: Read this article to know how to view and consume courses in Captivate Prime.
+description: Read this article to know how to view and consume courses in Learning Manager.
 Participate in discussions and provide feedback.
 jcr-language: en_us
 title: Courses
 contentowner: manochan